lndrtrbn/joutonbad/README.md

 #### Custom role

+> This role is for users that can access the admin panel in the app.

 Then we create a custom role that represent admins in our app.

-- Menu: Clients > the client you created and roles tab then Create button:
+- Menu: Clients > the client you created and Roles tab then Create button:
   - Set a name for this role,
   - Save the role.
 - Menu: Realm roles then Create button: